|View Weekly Course Schedule||Other interesting links:|

 Oracle's Reflection tutorial

-on-line Exception demos, on-line enum, boxing, init. blocks, annotations, covariant, and reflection resources
+on-line Exception demos, on-line boxing, regular expressions, enum, init. blocks, annotations, covariant, and reflection resources

 Persistent storage, CRUD